Don't miss this free $200 USD credit (Valid for 60 days) on DO, launch your idea now

 To mark a struct, function or variable as private or public, as well as their respective fields for the struct, it is sufficient to declare the first letter of the field with upper or lower case, for public and private, respectively.

-Personally, I think this is one of the most convuluted aspects of this language, why? because when you need to look for a private field, you would probably need to use regex, instead of just searching by the word private.
+Personally, I think this is one of the most convuluted aspects of this language, why? because when you need to look for a private field, you would probably need to use regex, instead of just searching by the word private, yes, I know it sucks, but let’s bear with it for now.

 type MyData struct {